manuelbomi/Integrating-Agentic-AI-and-LLMs-with-TOGAF-in-the-Enterprise/README.md

 * (6) An Enterprise LLM System for Healthcare Applications (manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications)

-* A tabular summary of the TOGAF architecture is shown below:
+#### A tabular summary of the TOGAF-based implementation is shown below:

 | TOGAF Phases | AI Workflow Component |
 |-------------|------------------------|